How to Set Up Your Profit First Bank Accounts Without Screwing It Up

 The Five Core Accounts (Plus One We Always Recommend)

 This is where all revenue lands.
-It’s a temporary holding tank not a spending account.
+It’s a temporary holding tank, not a spending account.
 Remember, the Income account is purely a pass-through.
 All expenses, no matter how small, should be paid from the Operating Expenses account.
-You’ll make allocation transfers from here, usually twice a month. - Profit Account
+You’ll make allocation transfers from here, usually twice a month, to distribute funds according to your profit first percentages.

 This is your reward for owning the business.
 It’s where you build real margin.
+Profit allocation and profit distribution are key elements here: the business’s profits are set aside in this account for future distribution.
 You’ll distribute this quarterly (we’ll cover that in a later chapter).
-Crucially, this account is for accumulating profit and future distribution it is not to be used for covering operating expenses. - Owner’s Pay Account
+Crucially, this account is for accumulating profit and future distribution—it is not to be used for covering operating expenses.

 This account turns “maybe later” into “I’m ready now.”